-With this release, we are still applying our mantra for supporting ALL kinds of APIs and being community driven.
-Want some keywords on what’s in this 1.2.1 release?
-We’ve been working on OpenAPI v3.
+So why is this release so special?
+First, We always stay on our principles and we are still applying our mantra for supporting ALL kinds of APIs and being community driven.

 The purpose of this post is to explain the advanced dispatching and constraint features available when mocking a REST API using Microcks.
 As I recently went again through the documentation answering questions on our Zulip chat, I realized that all the pieces were present but we did not have any overall example showing how to use them!